knikodemQ/knikodemQ/README.md

 ### About me
 Hi!
 I'm a Computer Science and Intelligent Systems student at AGH University of Science and Technology in Kraków, Poland.
 I’m passionate about software development, AI & ML, and data engineering.
-I enjoy working across the full tech stack, from low-level systems to modern web and applications.
+I enjoy working across the full tech stack, from low-level systems to modern web applications.

 ### 🔧 Interests